Minimum Wages in Concentrated Labor Markets: Effects of Labor Market Concentration

+\paragraph{Sensitivity and Heterogeneity.} To test the sensitivity of the baseline effects, I perform additional IV regressions with alternative specifications, labor market definitions, and concentration indices.
+In these checks, most of the effects remain in close vicinity to the baseline, while some turn out even more pronounced.
+Importantly, the negative effects of labor market concentration on wages and employment manifest both in the West and the East German labor market.
+Labor market concentration enables firms to push down large portions of the wage distribution in the minimum wage sectors, with greater monopsonistic conduct at the top than at the bottom end of the distribution.
+Importantly, I also arrive at a negative effect of labor market concentration on overall employment, which is the sum of regular full-time, regular part-time, and marginal part-time workers.

-\paragraph{Causal Interpretation.} Acknowledging that the instrument might not be fully exogenous, I follow Conley et al.'s \citeyearpar{ConleyEtAl2012} plausibly exogenous regression technique to derive upper and lower bounds for the causal effect of higher labor market concentration on earnings and employment in Table \ref{tab:D11}.
-The reduced-form regression (i.e., the regression of the earnings variable on the instrument) yields a coefficient of -0.038.\footnote{The reduced-form regression is as follows: $ln\,Y_{jizt} \,=\, \Phi^{\text{min}} \cdot \overline{ln\,I\!N\!S}^{\,-c}_{it} \,+\, \delta_{j} \,+\, \zeta_{zt} \,+\, \varepsilon_{jizt}$.} This coefficient reflects the maximum of instrument endogeneity that can enter the second-stage regression of the earnings variable on the first-stage variation in labor market concentration.
-Under the assumption that the instrument's direct effect on earnings in the second stage ranges between zero (full exogeneity) and -0.038 (reduced-form effect), the bounds for the second-stage effect of labor market concentration on earnings range between -0.054 and 0.008.
-The causal effect of labor market concentration on earnings is negative provided that the direct effect of the instrument on earnings in the second stage is greater than -0.029, or smaller than 78.9 (=0.030/0.038) percent of the reduced-form effect.
-Hence, the negative effect of labor market concentration on earnings holds even for a large degree of instrument endogeneity.
-The plausible interval for the second-stage effect of HHI on employment ranges between -0.184 and 0.025.
-Accordingly, the true effect of labor market concentration on employment is less than zero provided that the size of the instrument's direct effect on employment in the second stage is smaller than 83.6 (=0.107/0.128) percent of the reduced-form effect.
-Again, the negative effect of labor market concentration on employment is robust to substantial endogeneity of the instrument.
+\paragraph{Causal Interpretation.} Acknowledging that the instrument might not be fully exogenous in the presence of common supply or demand shocks, I follow Conley et al.'s \citeyearpar{ConleyEtAl2012} plausibly exogenous regression technique to derive upper and lower bounds for the causal effect of labor market concentration on wages and employment (see Appendix Table \ref{tab:G11}).
+Under the assumption that the instrument's direct effect in the second stage ranges between zero (exogeneity) and the reduced-form effect, the bounds for the second-stage effect of labor market concentration range between -0.027 and 0.007 for wages, and between -0.51 and 0.017 for employment.
+Building on these intervals, I show that the negative effects of labor market concentration remain even for large potential violations of exogeneity of the instrument, namely 68.9 percent (wages) and 50.7 percent (employment) of the reduced-form effect.